Sri Ramakrishna’s Birth Anniversary Celebrated in Dakshineswar

 After his bath, he chants the name of Bhagavan in a very sweet voice.
 Putting on freshly laundered clothes, he goes south through the brick courtyard to Kali’s shrine.
 A devotee or two accompany him.
 He constantly repeats the Name.
 His eyes, half closed, look like the eye of a bird hatching eggs.

 Reaching Mother Kali’s shrine, he offers his obeisance and performs worship.
-It is not the time for formal worship, but he offers flowers and sandal paste at the feet of the Mother, and then brings them to touch his own forehead.
+It was not the time for formal worship, but he offers flowers and sandal paste at the feet of the Mother, and then brings them to touch his own forehead.
 Lastly, he brings the Mother’s flowers and leaves to his forehead.
 Then he says to Bhavanath, “Take the green coconut which has been offered to Mother Kali.”

 Thakur then goes toward his room through the brick courtyard.
 He is accompanied by M. and Bhavanath, who holds the green coconut.
 On the right is the Radhakanta (Radha and Krishna) temple.
 Thakur says, “This is the home of Vishnu.”
 He offers them obeisance by lying prostrate on the ground, after having the darshan of the dual images of Radha and Krishna.
 To his left are the twelve Shiva temples.
 He offers obeisance, thinking of Sadashiva.